Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 This project was created by sculptor and woodworker Michael Macdonald.
 Michael made the box and then embellished it with a carved knot motif created with the Celtic Knot Font.

-This lovely pendant was laser engraved in wood by Matt and Fin McNiel of True Reflections Laser Engraving.
+This lovely interlaced cross pendant was laser engraved in wood by Matt and Fin McNiel of True Reflections Laser Engraving.

 All of the projects shown on this page were designed with the Celtic Knot Font!